 The Health and Well-Being of our CG Community

 We’re taking it (back) outside at many of our locations!
 During this transition, Camp Gladiator remains focused on the health and safety of our Campers and Trainers.
 We are carefully monitoring city and state policies as we begin our return to in-person Camps and are diligently updating protocols and practices to best serve our community.
-Check with your local Trainer to see which Camp locations are returning outdoors.

 In-Person Camp Procedures: